thor-harsh/Project--Hadoop-16/README.md

 <table>

 **In this project We will use Spark with Python to do a great stuff.
 Here We will upgrade our previous WordCount project.
-We will add the normalize function to handle UTF encoding properly using our amazing spark to make the analysis of project easy and correct**.<br></br>
+We will add the normalize function to handle UTF encoding properly using our amazing spark to make an easy analysis of project along with giving us the correct result**.<br></br>

 **Before jumping to the code lets understand Spark first**...<br></br>